Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation

-Another fundamental property that has received much attention, both in terms of PDE analysis and construction of numerical schemes, is the maximum principle or boundedness of the phase-field.
-On the one hand, the phase-field solution of the CH equation with logarithmic potential satisfies $|\phi|<1$ due to the singularities of the potential \eqref{eq:logarithmicpot} at $\phi=\pm 1$, both for degenerate and constant mobilities.
-This has already been proved at the PDE level in various works \cite{abels2007convergence, miranville2004robust}, including for degenerate mobilities of the type \eqref{eq:mobil} in \cite{barrett1999finite,elliott1996cahn}.
-On the other hand, for the double-well potential \eqref{eq:doublewellpot} the phase-field solution might leave the interval $(-1,1)$ in the general case \cite{christlieb2014high,tierra2015numerical}, due to the absence of singularities in the potential.
-There are, however, two cases when one can analytically prove a maximum principle for the double-well potential \eqref{eq:doublewellpot}: firstly, for degenerate mobilities of the type \eqref{eq:mobil} vanishing when $\ph=\pm1$, the phase field is bounded in $|\phi|\leq1$, as shown in \cite{elliott1996cahn}; secondly, for general mobilities by truncating the potential \eqref{eq:doublewellpot} with quadratic growth at infinities, as shown in \cite{caffarelli1995bound} and applied in \cite{shen2010numerical,condette2011spectral}.
+Another fundamental property of the \ac{CH} equation that has received much attention, both in terms of PDE analysis and the construction of numerical schemes, is the maximum principle, or boundedness of the phase-field.
+On the one hand, the phase-field solution of the \ac{CH} equation with logarithmic potential satisfies $|\phi|<1$ due to the singularities of \eqref{eq:logarithmicpot}, both for degenerate and constant mobilities.
+This has already been proven at the PDE level in various works \cite{AW2007,MZ2004}, including for degenerate mobilities of the type \eqref{eq:mobil} in \cite{BBG1999,EG1996}.
+On the other hand, for the double-well potential \eqref{eq:doublewellpot}, the phase-field solution might leave the interval $(-1,1)$ in the general case \cite{CJP2014,TG2015}.
+There are, however, two cases when one can analytically prove a maximum principle for the double-well potential \eqref{eq:doublewellpot}: first, for degenerate mobilities of the type \eqref{eq:mobil} which vanish when $\phi=\pm1$, the phase field is bounded in $|\phi|\leq1$, as shown in \cite{EG1996}; second, for general mobilities, by truncating the potential \eqref{eq:doublewellpot} with quadratic growth at infinities, as shown in \cite{CM1995} and applied in \cite{SY2010,CMS2011}.